 What causes dry rot?

 Dry rot is caused by too much moisture in wood, perhaps from leaking pipes, wet window sills from condensation, rain water penetration or water ingress; any constant exposure to water.
-Dry rot is a fungus and spreads quickly and rapidly, literally devouring timber, its food source.
+Dry rot is a fungus and spreads quickly and rapidly, literally devouring timber which is its food source.
 Without a doubt, it is one of the most worrying hazards of property ownership and vital to have remedied without delay.

-- Remove and discard any damaged timber;
+- Remove and discard any damaged timber

-- Treat remaining and new timber with a dry rot resistant solution and borate wood preservative;
+- Treat remaining and new timber with a dry rot resistant solution and borate wood preservative

-- Apply timber preservative to all affected surfaces to stop woodworm larvae from hatching and reinfesting timbers.
+- Apply timber preservative to all affected surfaces to stop woodworm larvae from hatching and re-infesting timbers